About anxiety disorders in pre-teens and teenagers

 - Specific phobias are intense fears of situations or objects – for example, dogs or heights.

-- Panic disorder is repeated, unexpected panic attacks.
+- Panic disorder is repeated and unexpected panic attacks.
 A panic attack is an overwhelming feeling of fear or panic in a situation where most people wouldn’t be afraid.

-- Agoraphobia is a fear of being in situations where it might be hard to escape or get help if things go wrong.
+- Agoraphobia is a fear of being in situations or places where it might be hard to escape or get help if things go wrong.
 It can include being afraid to leave home.

 - Separation anxiety disorder is an excessive fear of being separated from home or a loved one.

 - Selective mutism is the inability to speak in certain places, with certain people or during certain social activities.

 Treatment options for anxiety disorders in pre-teens and teenagers